iNavFlight/inav/docs/development/Building in Windows 10 or 11 with MSYS2.md

 ```
 make DALRCF405
 ```
-To get a list of available targets in iNav, see the target src folder https://github.com/tednv/inav/tree/master/src/main/target
+To get a list of available targets in INAV, see the target src folder https://github.com/tednv/inav/tree/master/src/main/target

 The generated hex file will be in /c/Workspace/inav/build folder

 At the time of writting this document, I believe this is the fastest, easiest, and most efficient Windows build environment that is available.
-I have used this approach several years ago and was very happy with it building iNav 2.1 and 2.2, and now I'm getting back into it so figured I would share my method
+I have used this approach several years ago and was very happy with it building INAV 2.1 and 2.2, and now I'm getting back into it so figured I would share my method